Steal Like An Artist Book Summary: 10 Things Nobody Told You

 “You can’t connect the dots looking forward, you can only connect them looking backward.” – Steve Jobs

-And just like everyone else, I take tons of notes when I read books, so what I’m doing is putting them on the internet on my server, so I have control over it.
+Just like everyone else, I take tons of notes when I read books.
+What I’m doing here is putting those notes online, on my server, so I have control over them.
+It’s my way of preserving my thoughts and creating a personal library for myself.

 Share What You Like